-- Using the Crisis Now Report's recommendations as a planning framework, coordinate/facilitate strategic planning meetings to define/develop work plans, timelines and responsible parties. - Establish a joint project management team with DHSS to provide oversight to planning and identification of necessary resources to support and implement work plans. - Coordinate, schedule, and assist with facilitation of necessary sessions with designated individuals to accomplish work. - Use project management tools to organize action items in the developed work plan, including timelines, responsible parties and disposition. - Communicate progress with key stakeholders.
+- Using the Crisis Now Report and Crisis Now Implementation Project Workplan's recommendations as a planning framework, coordinate/facilitate strategic planning meetings to define/develop work plans, timelines, and responsible parties. - Facilitate the existing joint project management team with DOH and DFCS to provide oversight to planning and identification of necessary resources to support and implement work plans. - Coordinate, schedule, and assist with facilitation of necessary sessions with designated individuals to accomplish work. - Use project management tools to organize action items in the developed work plan, including timelines, responsible parties, and disposition. - Communicate progress with key stakeholders.

-The successful offeror will advance planning and implementation of Crisis Now programming for identified communities including: Anchorage, Mat-Su and Fairbanks.
+The successful offeror will advance planning and implementation of Crisis Now programming for identified communities including Anchorage, Mat-Su, Fairbanks, and other named rural locations.
 This will include:

-- Provide enhanced coordination and organization for local planning efforts with identified partners and community teams to advance the work on the community-specific recommendations from the Crisis Now report. - Assist communities with development of strategic work plans including obtaining necessary data to inform planning. - Coordinate site visits to include key community stakeholders. - Develop a program plan and business model for operating the components of the model in each community.
-Specific tasks will include: - Customizable business models to include staffing models, billing revenue, facility capital and operating expenses, and any other data to test the feasibility of the model in that community. - A program plan that can be customized to each of the communities.
+- Provide enhanced coordination and organization for local planning efforts with identified partners and community teams to advance the Project Workplan Core Areas and Objectives on the community-specific recommendations from the Crisis Now report. - Assist communities with development of strategic work plans including obtaining necessary data to inform planning. - Coordinate site visits to include key community stakeholders. - Develop program plans utilizing the existing business models for operating the components of the model in each community.
+Specific tasks will include: - Customizable business models to include staffing models, billing revenue, facility capital and operating expenses, and any other data to test the feasibility of the model in that community. - Facilitating the current program plan that can be customized to each of the communities.
 This would describe the components of the Crisis Now Model to be implemented and the staffing, operator, services, treatment models, facility requirements, ancillary services, regulatory requirements, risk and security, and any other components of the program to be implemented. - Work with each of the work groups to facilitate discussions, gather data, populate business models and program plans and iteratively work with community partners to determine a feasible approach to implementing the components of the Crisis Now model in each community. - Present and share drafts with the Trust, joint project management team, funding partners and other stakeholders over the course of the work groups' deliberations to provide updates and engage funding partners in determining the funding need and appropriate mechanisms for funding the capital and operations of implementation. - Prepare final versions of the business model and program plan for each community that determines a feasible approach that includes funding strategies. - Develop recommendations with each community for best location of facilities. - Funding strategy shall include capital or general funding championed by legislature and/or other partners.
 Progress on community work plans will be reported to the project management team and other key stakeholders. - Assist the Trust with convening funding partners who will iteratively review drafts and advise the workgroups throughout the project.
-These partners may commit to identifying capital and operating support and exploring innovative mechanisms for funding implementation that are options to provide the sustainability necessary for local operators to commit to implementation. - Work with Crisis Now consultants on facility requirements for 23 hour/Short Term crisis stabilization to inform facility planning/search and staffing models. - Coordinate with the Trust and other funders on Predevelopment and Capital needs. - Assist with preparation of presentations as appropriate, include legislative members in key meetings and/or site visits as directed.
-Assist the Trust in production and coordination of key legislation (licensing, changes to commitment statues, etc.) - A project reporting schedule will be negotiated upon award.
+These partners may commit to identifying capital and operating support and exploring innovative mechanisms for funding implementation that are options to provide the sustainability necessary for local operators to commit to implementation.

+- Work with Crisis Now consultants on facility requirements for 23 hour/Short Term crisis stabilization to inform facility planning/search and staffing models. - Coordinate with the Trust and other funders on Predevelopment and Capital needs. - Assist with preparation of presentations as appropriate, include legislative members in key meetings and/or site visits as directed.
+Assist the Trust in production and coordination of key legislation (licensing, changes to commitment statues, operations, etc.) - A project reporting schedule will be negotiated upon award.
 The contractor will prepare materials as directed by the Trust for dissemination to key stakeholders.

 SEC.
-2.03 CONTRACT TERM AND WORK SCHEDULE
+3.02 CONTRACT TERM AND WORK SCHEDULE